brittshroyer/cards-against-assembly/w03/d05/README.md

 // New URL
 https://www.reddit.com/new/

-// API for the 'new' section
+// JSON data for the 'new' section https://www.reddit.com/new/.json
-https://www.reddit.com/new/.json
 ```

 ## Deliverables

-- Replicate the list of stories for each section
+- Replicate the list of stories for each section, with the story image, link, and any relevant information
 - Allow the user to click the story link or image to go to the actual URL of the story
 - For now, **don't** worry about giving users the ability to upvote or downvote the story